agoston-mc/Thesis/TVM PR-RFC/discussion.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 The frontend of NNEF is similar to that of ONNX, PyTorch, and TensorFlow.
-Currently, as NNEF does not have an official compiler, the workflow with NNEF graphs is rather complicated, possible through conversion to other models.
+Currently, as NNEF does not have a publicly available efficient compiler, NNEF models can only be tested via the simple C++ reference implementation.

 # Current progress